-Since the very beginning, it was clear to us that the selected technologies need to withstand the load of a large number of concurrent users in order to offer a reliable user experience.
+From the very beginning, it was clear to us that the selected technologies needed to withstand the load of a large number of concurrent users in order to offer a reliable user experience.

-From the business perspective, it was also important to create a back office system for the bussr C-level execs and employees that will allow them to monitor and manage the entirety of their operations.
+From a business perspective, it was also important to create a back office system for the bussr C-level execs and employees that would allow them to monitor and manage the entirety of their operations.

 Considering the time restraints, we decided to use our open source auto-generated Node.js admin panel — AdminBro — as a foundation for the backend and customize it in accordance with specific business requirements.

-One of the key elements of the system was a map-based tool for assets and ongoing rides tracking (we picked Google Asset Tracking and implemented it into our AdminBro panel) and an advanced route creation and management system, synced with mobile apps which were being developed simultaneously.
+The key elements of the system were a map-based tool for assets and ongoing rides tracking (we picked Google Asset Tracking and implemented it into our AdminBro panel) and an advanced route creation and management system, synced with mobile apps which were being developed simultaneously.

 MVP in 1 month

-As a result, we managed to develop a working MVP, ready for closed testing in a real environment, just in one month!
-The MVP consisted of a back office system and 2 x React Native Android applications (the platform was deliberately chosen due to the Android’s dominance on the local market) as we had to develop separate apps for drivers and riders.
+As a result, we managed to develop a working MVP, ready for closed testing in a real environment in just one month!
+The MVP consisted of a back office system and 2 x React Native Android applications (the platform was deliberately chosen due to the Android’s dominance of the local market) as we had to develop separate apps for drivers and riders.

 The real life usage allowed us to continue the development while receiving crucial feedback from the bussr users, who were using the app every day in order to provide detailed data on the app’s performance.

-Another example of a quickly delivered MVP you can find in one of my last articles about CarFellows and their story of selling over 600 brand-new cars in the pandemic.
+Another example of a quickly delivered MVP can be found in one of my latest articles about CarFellows and their story of selling over 600 brand-new cars during the pandemic.
 If you’d like to discuss your project, feel free to schedule a call or drop me a line at email@example.com.